mickaelsilva/chewBBACA_deprecated/README.md

 `-b` Blastp full path(optional).
 In case of slurm system BLAST version being outdated it may be hard to use a different one, use this option using the full path of the blastp executable

-This will use by default, number of CPUs available minus 2 and can be called in a SLURM HPC by  srun
+At the moment it can only run on a single node SLURM HPC by  srun

-`srun -c 62 --mem 250G BBACA.py -i listgenomes.txt -g listgenes.txt -o OutPrefix --cpu 62`
+`srun -c 62 --mem 60G BBACA.py -i listgenomes.txt -g listgenes.txt -o OutPrefix --cpu 62`

 **Outputs files**:
 ```